erum-data-idt/pd4ml/README.md

 # Physics Data for Machine Learning (pd4ml)

-This repository contains datasets and model for machine learning from the publication "Shared Data and Algorithms for Deep Learning in Fundamental Physics" (add arXiv link)
+This repository contains datasets and model for machine learning from the publication "Shared Data and Algorithms for Deep Learning in Fundamental Physics" ([arXiv:2107.00656](https://arxiv.org/abs/2107.00656))

 You can install this package as a python module with pip via: